User Guide#

 Execution Overlay#

-Once a debug target is attached, the tree editor shows a live overlay:
+Once a target prim is attached, the tree editor shows a live overlay:

 In this example, the Selector’s first Sequence node shows a red X — its CheckBlackboard condition failed, so the Sequence itself failed without ticking its children.
 The Selector falls through to the second branch, which is actively running (green checkmarks).